-All UM requests that may lead to a medical necessity adverse determination are reviewed by a health care professional at Molina (medical director, pharmacy director, or appropriately licensed health professional).
+All UM requests that lead to an adverse medical necessity determination are reviewed by a health care professional at Molina (medical director, pharmacy director, or appropriately licensed health professional).

-Molina's Provider training includes information on the UM processes and Authorization requirements.
+Molina's Provider training includes information on the UM processes and authorization requirements.